 Do Cardinals Mate for Life?

 “Do cardinals mate for life?
-I always see a pair together at the feeders. —Bridget Stoede of Spooner, Wisconsin
+I always see a pair together at the feeders,” asks Bridget Stoede of Spooner, Wisconsin.

-The best answer would be to say that cardinals frequently mate for life—almost as often as humans do!
+The best answer would be to say that Northern cardinals frequently mate for life—almost as often as humans do!
 Some pairs of cardinals do stay together all year long in their nesting territory.
 In other cases, the birds leave the territory and join a winter flock, but the same pair is likely to go back to the same nesting area the following spring.
-Some cardinal pairs do break up and look for new mates, sometimes even during the nesting season.
-And if one member of the pair dies, the survivor will quickly look for a new mate.
-(Read more: 6 Ways to Attract More Cardinals)
+Male and female cardinals communicate through song.
+This is what a cardinal’s call sounds like.